GarethW1994/registration_number_webapp/README.md

  This is the content to expect from the documentation:

 1. About the webapp
-2. Tech Stack
+1. Tech Stack
-3. Module/Dependencies
+1. Module/Dependencies
-4. Installations
+1. What am I missing?
-5. How to use the web application
+1. Contribution
-6. What am I missing
+1. Installations
-7. Contribution
+1. How to use the web application

 ### About the webapp